 These Skinny Raspberry Chocolate Chip Muffins are easy to make for a healthy breakfast or snack!
 A gluten free and low calorie muffin recipe made from real food ingredients.
 With bursts of sweet raspberry and chocolate in every bite, this muffin is so delicious you won't believe it's good for you.
 Gluten Free + Low Calorie

-Preheat oven to 350 F and line a muffin tin with 12 paper liners.
+Preheat oven to 350 F and line a muffin tin with 12 liners.

-Combine the eggs, oil, vinegar, vanilla extract and maple syrup together in a bowl.
+Combine the egg whites, oil, vinegar, vanilla extract and maple syrup together in a bowl.
 Set aside.

 Sift together the flour, baking soda and salt in a separate bowl.
 Add the dry ingredients to the wet ingredients.
 Fold in the raspberries and chocolate chips.